Josh-TX/cl-commands/linux-commands.md

 sudo fdisk /dev/sda
 ```

-starts an interactive command line for creating partitions on the storage device sda
+starts an interactive command line for creating or deleting partitions on the storage device sda
 You can then enter the following commands
 * `m` - help
+* `p` - list partitions
-* `g` - create a GPT disk label (often needed before you parition)
+* `g` - create a GPT disk label (often needed before you partition)
 * `n` - create new parition.
 You can use default for further prompts, and tyoe yes to remove signature
+* `d` - delete partition (if there's multiple it'll ask for a number)
 * `w` - write.
 This is basically the save changes command

 ### mkfs - make filesystem